 Within the IDI we can identify mothers who are eligible for the ECE policy (treatment group) and mothers that are not (control group), based on the timing of their childbirths, and trace any changes in their labour market outcomes.
 As the ECE policy is available to all mothers nationwide, there is no control group of mothers that can be simultaneously compared against the treated mothers.
 We therefore use matched non-mothers as an additional control group for contemporaneous comparisons with mothers in the treatment and control groups.
-This creates four groups of women, each with a complete time series of earnings, that we use in our DiD analysis; namely, eligible mothers, eligible non-mothers, non-eligible mothers and non-eligible non-mothers.
+This creates four groups of women, each with a complete time series of earnings, that we use in our DiD analysis; namely, eligible mothers, eligible non-mothers.